softlion/XamSvg-Samples/README.md

 **Android**: link all

+This component is compatible with the "link all" linker option which reduces you app size by removing unused classes, properties and methods.
-If you set the android linker to "link all", add these lines to your linker.xml file:
+If you set the android linker to "link all", add these lines to the  linker.xml file of your android application project:

 ```xml
   <assembly fullname="System.IdentityModel.Tokens.Jwt" preserve="all">